Cosmetic Dentistry | Valparaiso, Indiana

 What to Expect When Getting Dental Implants:

-The process of getting implants requires a number of visits over several months.
+The process of getting implants requires a number of visits to cosmetic dentistry over several months.
 X-rays and impressions (molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
 While the area is numb, the implant will be surgically placed into the bone and allowed to heal and integrate itself for up to six months.

 Depending on the type of implant, a second surgery may be required in order to place the “post” that will hold the artificial tooth in place.
 With other implants the post and anchor are already attached and placed at the same time.